-The invitation was from the Duke of Edinburgh, to several Housing Associations, to promote greater take up of the DofE Award scheme – after all most Housing Associations do a lot of community development work with young people so it would seem like a natural partnership.
+The invitation was from the Duke of Edinburgh, to several Housing Associations, to promote greater take up of the DofE Award scheme – after all most Housing Associations do a lot of community development work with young people so it would seem that there is a natural partnership in the making.
 Our Association had been invited as a bit of a role model, as we had been supporting DofE for some while, by sponsoring some young people and training staff as Leaders.
 I was to be there with some successful participants, to help persuade other organisations about the benefits.

 I arrived at the Palace armed just with my passport and made my way into one of the ridiculously lavish rooms, with a posh buffet laid out, a polite sprinkling of primped CEOs and 3 of the most terrified teenagers I’ve ever seen – in their brand new, ill-fitting suits, waiting to receive their gold, silver and bronze awards personally from Prince Edward.
 Despite my republican tendencies, I have to say “Ed” was a star, he immediately put the 3 youngsters at ease by asking them“Have you tried the venison sausages?
 Are they any good?
 I’ve never had them before!”